 Metal shearing is a processing technique that offers tremendous advantages for certain applications.
 We’re sharing the following guide to help you gain a clear understanding of metal shearing and the potential benefits it offers for any number of uses.

-What is Metal Shearing?
+What is metal shearing?

 Metal shearing is a specific type of cutting process used to separate a smaller piece of metal from a larger piece.
 Compared to other methods, shearing creates cuts without burning, melting, or chipping.
 Metal shearing works by applying enough pressure to the material that it begins to cleanly separate from the larger stock.

-6 Advantages and Benefits of Metal Shearing
+6 Benefits and Advantages of Metal Shearing

 1. Straighter Cuts